Joan-Frago/home-automation/README.md

 ## Git branches
 1. There is a **main** branch, where the stable version of the platform is
-2. There is a **stjaume-dev** branch, where the developing of new versions is made
+2. There is a **stjaume-dev** branch, where the developing of new versions is done
-3. There is a **test** branch, where all the testing is made
+3. There is a **test** branch, where all the testing is done